thisxyz/Awesome-DPGL/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 ---

-**Differential Privacy × Graph Machine Learning**
+Graph Neural Networks (GNNs) have revolutionized various fields, unlocking unprecedented potential in graph learning tasks, particularly in real-world applications.
+However, the inherent sensitivity of graph data, such as user profiles, social relationships, and behavioral patterns, poses significant privacy risks.
+To address these concerns, Differential Privacy (DP), a privacy-preserving technique with strong theoretical guarantees, has emerged as a key solution, gradually becoming the cornerstone of privacy protection in graph learning.
+This survey presents a comprehensive review of \textit{Differentially Private Graph Learning (DPGL)}, systematically categorizing existing methods, identifying the challenges, and proposing future research directions.
+To our knowledge, this is the first comprehensive survey of DPGL.
+By emphasizing the role of DP as a privacy-preserving paradigm in graph learning, we aim to advance the field of DPGL and its applications in privacy-sensitive domains.

-An up-to-date, high-quality collection of papers, surveys, benchmarks, tools, and resources in **Differential Privacy Graph Learning (DPGL)** — covering Local DP, Global DP, private GNNs, structure perturbation, node feature privacy, private graph embeddings, attacks & defenses, and theoretical foundations.
+An up-to-date, high-quality collection of papers and resources in **Differential Privacy Graph Learning (DPGL)**

 </div>